wp-plugins/nomad-world-map/readme.txt

 Create your own custom travel map.
 Link locations on the map to blog posts and share your travel plans.

 == Description ==

+<strong>Unfortunately I no longer have time to actively maintain this plugin.</strong>

+If anyone is interested in taking over the development then please contact me at info [at] tijmensmit.com

 For each location that is added to the map you can set the type of content you want to show.
 Either the excerpt of a blog post, a short custom description or only the travel dates.